Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v3/whats-new/_index.en.md

 ## 3.0.4 (2021-01-26) - Swagger support for Apps

 We have added Swashbuckle to the App.
 It is a library that brings Swagger support and this is especially handy when developing an HTTP based API.
 It creates a form of interactive documentation based on the OpenAPI Specification.
-To describe the Api's better, we use the xml documentation file.
+To describe the APIs better, we use the xml documentation file.

 This documentation will be generated automatically when the application is build.
-Existing api's and new api's created in the app will be documented.
+Existing APIs and new APIs created in the app will be documented.

 The documentation will appear at `https://[org].apps.altinn.no/[org]/[app]/swagger/index.html` in the app.